 |Intermediate Racers||Gran Turismo DD Pro||Direct Drive|

 Summary Of Thrustmaster

 Thrustmaster has its roots in flight simulators and was founded in 1990.
 Having started off selling flight sim equipment, they later went into the sim racing industry and have since become one of the most popular entry and intermediate level brands of sim racing equipment.
-They sell wheels, pedals and other equipment, with prices ranging from $75 to upwards of $700.
+They sell wheels, pedals, and other equipment, with prices ranging from about $75 to upwards of $700.

 When it comes to steering wheels, Thrustmaster is definitely the cheaper option.
 Although they do offer a lot of intermediate racing wheels, they also have a couple of entry level options for beginner sim racers.
-They offer wheels for PC, Xbox and PlayStation, and so they are ideal for sim racers on all of the major platforms.
+They offer wheels for PC, Xbox, and PlayStation, and so they are ideal for sim racers on all of the major platforms.

 Thrustmaster also offer Ferrari branded wheels, which can be a strong selling point if you are a big Ferrari fan.
 Their low-end options are great for casual sim racers, and although they do offer high-end wheels as well, they are still gear and belt-driven.
 This means they do provide decent force feedback, but there are no Thrustmaster direct drive wheels available.